webplatform/docs/Beginners/glossary/index.md

 A set of commands, functions, and protocols which can be used to build websites.
 APIs are predefined functions that web site authors can call to perform certain tasks instead of writing code from scratch to perform them.

 === Attribute ===
-An instruction or definition or additional defined characteristic of an Element, such as HREF or Title, the parts that show up to the left of equal signs after the Element itself in the opening tag, thus
+An instruction or definition or additional defined characteristic of an Element, such as <tt>href</tt> or <tt>title</tt>, the parts that show up to the left of equal signs after the Element itself in the opening tag, thus

 <syntaxHighlight>
 <tag href="#" title="the href and title are what we call attributes">Tag content</tag>
 </syntaxHighlight>

+'''Note''': Historically everybody was writing tags with ''Capital letters''.
+Nowadays, we write both tag names and their attribute names in lowercase.
+The web browser doesn’t make a difference how you write your tag names and attributes, but its a common convention that many web developers adopted during the epoch just before we started using HTML5.

 === Border ===
 The edge delimiting the boundaries of an element box.